raboof/scala-labs/README.md

 # General idea

-Maintaining the 'given' and 'solutions' code for a workshop/course is a challenge, especially if there are a number of exercise where each exercise builds on the previous.
+Maintaining the 'given' and 'solutions' code for a workshop/course is a challenge, especially if there are a number of exercises where each exercise builds on the previous.

-The main initial goals are to:
+The main initial goals of this experiment are to:

 * Make it easy for participants to check out the 'starting point' for each exercise
 * Make it easy to share the solution to the exercise